Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/README.md

 ![13](https://github.com/Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/assets/112272836/8011041d-954d-4c40-b78f-25ffd270a6fa)

-Show your analysis and comment on the your findings.
-Which docking you have applied? (flexible or rigid) docking.
+Show analysis with comment on the findings.
+Which docking have been applied? (flexible or rigid) docking.

 This is Rigid Docking as receptor/protein was fixed , we only treated ligand as flexible and changed its configuration.